 What stage is the proposal at?

-When will these requirements take effect?
+When are these requirements expected to take effect?

 |Registrant Type||Disclosure Compliance Date|